sha2nkt/deco/README.md

 cd ..
 ```

-c.
-Install the other dependancies and download the required data.
+3. Install the other dependancies and download the required data.
 ```bash
 pip install -r requirements.txt bash fetch_data.sh